 How to become a registered Learn Local organisation

-Registered Learn Local providers deliver quality vocational courses for adults that addresses the particular needs of those adults who have experienced barriers to education in the past and need some help to take the first step back to education,
+Registered Learn Local providers deliver quality vocational courses for adults that addresses the particular needs of those adults who have experienced barriers to education in the past and need some help to take the first step back to education, training and or employment.

-has developed guidelines and criteria for registration as a Learn Local provider.
+The ACFE Board has developed guidelines and criteria for registration as a Learn Local provider.

 For more information on the ACFE Board, see: